ptahmose/libczi-zeiss/docs/source/pages/czicmd_usage.rst

   --compressionopts COMPRESSIONDESCRIPTION
                     Only used for 'CreateCZI': a string in a defined format which states the compression-method and (compression-method
-                    specific) parameters.The format is "compression_method:
+                    specific) parameters.
+The format is "compression_method:
                     key=value; ...".
 It starts with the name of the compression-method, followed by a colon, then followed by a list of key-value pairs which are separated by a semicolon.